Prellit1/Mario-Kart-DS-Track-Replacer/README.md

 ## Credits

-Help (all types, from recommandations to the Functions i copied : All important) : Rocoloco321, Gericom, Ermelber, Garhoogin, Xgone
+Very cool help (all types, from recommandations to the Functions i copied : All important) : Rocoloco321, Gericom, Ermelber, Garhoogin, Xgone

 Program : Me

 ## BUG REPORTS :